 To export the results of a bounced search:

-The following table outlines the most common types of bounce descriptions:
+The most common types of bounce descriptions are:

 |Recipient Email Server Rejected the Message||The destination server rejected the message.|